Yiddish: Modern Yiddish education

 There has been a resurgence in Yiddish learning in recent times among many from around the world with Jewish ancestry.
 The language which had lost many of its native speakers during the Holocaust has been making something of a comeback.
 In Poland, which traditionally had Yiddish speaking communities, a museum has begun to revive Yiddish education and culture.
-Located in Kraków, the Galicia Jewish Museum offers classes in Yiddish Language Instruction and workshops on Yiddish Songs.
+Located in Kraków, the Galicia Jewish Museum offers classes in Yiddish Language Instruction and workshops on Yiddish songs.
 The museum has taken steps to revive the culture through concerts and events held on site.

 There are various universities worldwide which now offer Yiddish programs based on the YIVO Yiddish standard.
 Many of these programs are held during the summer and are attended by Yiddish enthusiasts from around the world.
 One such school located within Vilnius University (Vilnius Yiddish Institute) was the first Yiddish center of higher learning to be established in post-Holocaust Eastern Europe.
 Vilnius Yiddish Institute is an integral part of the four-century-old Vilnius University.
 Published Yiddish scholar and researcher Dovid Katz is among the Faculty.

 Despite this growing popularity among many American Jews, finding opportunities for practical use of Yiddish is becoming increasingly difficult, and thus many students have trouble learning to speak the language.
 One solution has been the establishment of a farm in Goshen, New York, for Yiddishists.

 Yiddish is the medium of instruction in many Hasidic חדרים khadorim, Jewish boys' schools, and some Hasidic girls' schools.

 Some American Jewish day schools and high schools offer Yiddish education.

-An organization called Yiddishkayt (יידישקייט) promotes Yiddish-language education in schools.
+An organization called Yiddishkayt (ייִדישקײַט) promotes Yiddish-language education in schools.

 Sholem Aleichem College, a secular Jewish primary school in Melbourne teaches Yiddish as a second language to all its students.
 The school was founded in 1975 by the Bund movement in Australia, and still maintains daily Yiddish instruction today, and includes student theater and music in Yiddish.